Traditional transmission: Social groups

 Traditional transmission is exemplified by the sociological context of social groups.
 American sociologist C.H.
 Cooley classifies social groups on the basis of contact in primary groups.
 In his paper Social Organization (1909), he describes primary groups (family, playgroups, neighborhoods, community of elders) as "those characterized by intimate face-to-face association and cooperation."
 Although there are other types of classifications by other sociologists, Cooley's classification and description is more applicable to the concept of traditional transmission.
 The idea of intimate interactions aligns with how the language is transmitted from the parents to their next generation on a fundamental level.

 Consequently, following this line of thought, social groups play an integral role in the transmission of language from one generation to the next.
 In support of this notion, the importance of social groups in traditional transmission is illustrated in the presence of social isolation and children end up with an inability to effectively acquire a language.
 A child raised in social isolation would be commonly known as a "feral child/wild child".
-The following examples showcase a few classic case studies of rescued "wild" children who have gone through language deprivation and forms credible support for the argument of traditional transmission.
+The following examples showcase a few classic case studies of rescued "wild" children who have gone through language deprivation and form credible support for the argument of traditional transmission.